 This course is designed to give students an introduction into National Electric Code (NEC), and how NEC Code pertains to any industrial, commercial or residential environment.
-Topics include how to apply Lock-out Tag-out policies to safely de-energize an electrical system, safely work in a service panel, size a wire to a load, calculate box fill, install lighting and branch circuits, arc fault protection and GFIC Protection, and troubleshoot an electrical system using various test instruments.
-One hour lecture/discussion and two hours of lab a week.
+Topics include how to apply Lock-out Tag-out policies to safely deenergize an electrical system, safely work in a service panel, size a wire to a load, calculate box fill, install lighting and branch circuits, arc fault protection and GFIC Protection, and troubleshoot an electrical system using various test instruments.

-ELE 114 - Robotic Principles (1) Prerequisite: None
+ELE 114 - Robotic Principles (1)

 Students will be introduced to the basics of robotic systems.
-Robotics systems have evolved from the IRobot Roomba vacuum to Fanuc Industrial Robots in industry to the Mars Rover.
+Robotics systems have evolved from the iRobot Roomba vacuum to Fanuc Industrial Robots in industry to the Mars Rover.
 Students will learn the history of robotics, robotic terminology, and robotic system parts such as axes, power supply, controller and end of arm tooling, robotic system safety, uses of robotic systems and other applications.
-One hour lecture/discussion a week.

-ELE 121 - DC Fundamentals Lab (1) Prerequisite: ELE 104 or concurrent enrollment
+ELE 121 - DC Fundamentals Lab (1)

+Prerequisite: ELE 104 or concurrent enrollment fall, spring

 A laboratory class designed to accompany ELE 104.
 Students will apply what they learned in the DC lecture to a lab setting.
 Students will learn to read a simple schematic and then design and build series, parallel, and combination circuits, as well as how to use a digital multimeter to measure total resistance, voltage drops, and current drops in any of the three primary circuits.
 Students will build and measure current and voltage dividers circuits.
 Students will also learn to integrate other components, such as a fuse and potentiometers into a circuit and take various measurements.
-Two hours lab a week.

-ELE 123 - AC Fundamentals Lab (1) Prerequisite: ELE 103 or concurrent enrollment
+ELE 123 - AC Fundamentals Lab (1)

+Prerequisite: ELE 103 or concurrent enrollment spring

 A laboratory class designed to accompany ELE 103.
 Students will focus on Alternating Current, capacitive and inductance circuits, RLC steady state circuit analysis, resonance, and an introduction to filters.
 Students will build various AC Circuits and apply what they learned from the lecture into the lab.
 Students will measure voltages and currents using various test instruments such as function generator, digital multimeter, and oscilloscope.
 Students will learn to operate an oscilloscope to measure phase angle of an RL, RC and RLC circuit as well as measure peak, peak to peak and frequency.
-Two hours lab a week.

-ELE 130 - Introduction to PLC Systems (3) Prerequisite: None
+ELE 130 - Introduction to PLC Systems (3)